Support . . .

 There are also shorter "live" streaming sessions on my professional Facebook page.
 This is less formal and usually contains guidance through one specific movement.
 I've added one at the bottom for you to try out.

-On-line may not be everyone's cup of tea, but at this time it is a valuable alternative to venue-based classes.
+On-line may not be everyone's cup of tea, but these videos have become a valuable resource and alternative to venue-based classes.

 Qigong Videos . . .